Today’s businesses must comply with a host of federal, state and local statutes governing the employer-employee relationship.

 - Labor relations and unions

-Our employment law attorneys are Edward G. Phillips, Warren L. Gooch, Thomas M. Hale, Beecher A. Bartlett, Jr., John C. Burgin, John E. Winters, Robert L. Bowman, Steven E. Kramer, Kate E. Tucker, Betsy J. Beck, William J. Carver, Shannon Coleman Egle, Brandon L. Morrow, Camille H. Sanders and Bryce E. Fitzgerald.
+Our employment law attorneys are Edward G. Phillips, Warren L. Gooch, Thomas M. Hale, Beecher A. Bartlett, Jr., John C. Burgin, John E. Winters, Robert L. Bowman, Steven E. Kramer, Kate E. Tucker, Betsy J. Beck, William J. Carver, Shannon Coleman Egle, Brandon L. Morrow, Camille H. Sanders, Bryce E. Fitzgerald, James T. Snodgrass and Katie R. Overton

 A History Of Precedent-Setting Employment Law Cases